 Finally if you like skiing, make a trip to Sierra Nevada with friends or the Host Family.
 Granada is small but with a lot of history and many things to be seen.

-Au Pair Spain - Information for Spanish Host Families
+Au Pair in Spain: Information for Host Families

 Read More »

-Au Pair in Spain: visa requirements and regulations
+Au Pair in Spain: visa requirements for the participants

 Read More »